 Step 1 - Wet your skin with warm water to open the pores and prime the face.

-Step 2 - Rub some cleanser in your hands to create sounds
+Step 2 - Rub some cleanser in your hands to create suds and lather

 Step 3 - Apply to your face in a circular motion with a gentle touch, exfoliating does not require hard scrubbing, but consistent gentle rubbing of the skin from all angles to loosen dirt and oil from your pores.
 Continue for at least a minute.